 - They Look Just Like Everyone Else!: How he keeps the Rebellion alive: the Rex knows it exists, but not who's in it, and certainly not who leads it.

-The head engineer of the Shuunen Clan, she is also their weaponcrafter and the one in charge of their business with District Nine and the Cutting Edge Company.
+The head engineer and weaponcrafter of the Shuunen Clan, she is also the one in charge of their business with District Nine and the Cutting Edge Company.
 Behind her smithing prowess lies a poison specialty and an assassin's background.

 Tropes associated with Fukami: